georgel2020/launcher/README.md

 - Press Alt + Space to bring up the search bar
 - Type your query to see the results
+- Add a prefix to the query to limit the results to a specific module
 - Use the up / down arrow keys to navigate the result list
 - Press Enter to execute the default action for the selected item
 - Press Tab or left / right arrow keys to select other available actions for the highlighted item (if any)